-When working towards an exercise goal, it can be easy to get carried away into an always on-the-go routine.
+When working towards an exercise goal, it can be easy to get carried away into an always-on-the-go routine.
 But bodies aren’t made to go full speed 100% of the time.
 Incorporating recovery and rest time into your routine is a must to stay healthy.
 In fact, your body will actually bounce back quicker and come back stronger after being treated to a recovery period.

-When talking recovery, this doesn’t mean taking a full stop approach.
+When talking about recovery, this doesn’t mean taking a full-stop approach.
 There is still an opportunity to be active during this period of time.
 Active recovery is the idea of less intense movement than your regular, more strenuous workout days.
 The increased circulation with active recovery boosts oxygen and nutrients to your muscles in repair.
 It also helps reduce lactic acid buildup in muscles and eliminate toxins to keep your muscles flexible and reduce soreness.

 Types of Active Recovery